 The minister of Salem, Betty's father, and Abigail's uncle.
 Tituba is his slave.
 As a minister, Parris delivers harsh fire and brimstone sermons that sometimes turn off his parishioners.
 As a father and master, he's inattentive and quick to anger.
 Parris's insecurity and obsessive concern with his reputation result from his near paranoid belief that someone is plotting to persecute him, steal his position, ruin his good name, or harm him in some other way.

 The The Crucible quotes below are all either spoken by Reverend Parris or refer to Reverend Parris.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of The Crucible published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of The Crucible published in 2003.).

 Act 1 Quotes